 Any wage rate above the $4.25 minimum wage for youth an hour may be paid to eligible workers during this 90-day period.
 After this 90-day period, the employee must receive at least the federal minimum wage.
-This applies to every job a child has until he or she turns 20.
+It applies to every job a child has until he or she turns 20.
 It does not just apply to his or her first job.

 Working Papers (Employment or Age Certificates)

 In some states, workers under eighteen may need to obtain working papers (officially called Employment or Age Certificates) in order to legally be able to work.

 The form may be available at your child's school.
 Otherwise, child workers can get one at their state’s department of labor.
 Check and see which guidelines apply to you.